 In general, cancer in children is uncommon, so it can be hard for doctors to determine the best treatment unless they know what has been most effective in other children.
 That’s why more than 60% of children younger than 15 years old with cancer are treated as part of a clinical trial.
-Clinical trials are research studies that compare standard treatments (the best proven treatments available) with newer treatments that may be more effective or test new treatments.
-Investigating new treatments involves careful monitoring using scientific methods, and all participants are followed closely to track their health and progress.
+Clinical trials are research studies that compare standard treatments (the best proven treatments available) with newer approaches to treatments that may be more effective or test new treatments.
+Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
+Studying new treatments involves careful monitoring using scientific methods, and all participants are followed closely to track their health and progress.

 To take advantage of these newer treatments, all children with cancer should be treated at a specialized cancer center.
 Doctors at these centers have extensive experience in treating children with cancer and have access to the latest research.
 In many cases, a team of doctors works with a child and the family to provide care; this is called a multidisciplinary team .

-Pediatric cancer centers often have extra support services for children and their families, such as child life specialists, nutritionists, social workers, counselors, and physical and speech therapists, if needed.
+Pediatric cancer centers often have extra support services for children and their families, such as child life specialists, nutritionists, physical and occupational therapists, social workers, counselors.
 Special activities and programs to help your child and family cope may also be available.
 As explained in the Overview , however, there are times when a teenager with cancer may need to be treated at an adult cancer center.

 Descriptions of the most common treatment options for childhood cancer are listed below.
 The treatment of childhood cancer depends on several factors, including the type and stage of cancer, possible side effects, the family’s preferences, and the child’s overall health.
+Your child’s care plan may also include treatment for symptoms and side effects, an important part of cancer care.
+Take time to learn about all of your child’s treatment options and be sure to ask questions about things that are unclear.
+Also, talk about the goals of each treatment with your doctor and what to expect while receiving the treatment.
 The following are general descriptions of treatments that may be used as part of a child’s treatment plan.
 Learn more about treatments used for specific types of cancer and making treatment decisions .

 Surgery is the removal of the tumor, either cancerous or noncancerous, and surrounding tissue during an operation.
 Many children with a tumor will need surgery at some point during their treatment.
 A surgical oncologist is a doctor who specializes in treating a tumor using surgery.
 The goal of surgery is to remove the entire tumor and the margin (tissue around the tumor), leaving a negative margin (no cancer in the healthy tissue).
 For most childhood tumors, there is microscopic tumor left after surgery, and then doctors will recommend chemotherapy, radiation therapy, or other treatments.